lorforlinux/GSoC2020_BeagleBoard.org/jouranl.md

 - Jun 14:
   - Partially tested comms cape, can bus and 4-20mA are reamined to be tested.
   - Started working on beagle-tester.

+## Week 3

 - Jun 15:
+  - Installed beagle-tester on BBWL.
+  - Trying to understand it's working (running behind the schedule).
+- Jun 16: